 K-pitch - taken from this KIC Silicon Valley post which could be related to the K-Startup Grand Challenge

 K-place - taken from the KTO site, to mean "Fresh, unique tourist sites that seamlessly combine the tradition with modernity" but it uses a picture of the DDP with this concept

 K-plastic surgery - taken from here, the K-plastic surgery hospital, another K-Plastic Surgery Hospital in busan, and here

 K-platform - mentioned in this book as a project of the Park Geun-hye administration, as well as a more recent initiative that seems to be to make a sort of K-YouTube, reported here and here among others, plus this

 K-poet - a poetry book series by Asia Publishers

-K-police - seen in the K-Police Wave, and the creation of a K-Police Wave Center
+K-police - seen in the K-Police Wave, and the creation of a K-Police Wave Center, plus this event